Teen Summer Program

 There is no refund once the payment is received.

-In addition to the registration fee of US $200, you will need to provide for most of your meals and all of your transport costs to the WBG, IMF and IDB headquarters in DC each day.
-Breakfast or lunch be will be provided only on certain scheduled days and participants will be notified of these days at the start of the program.
+In addition to the registration fee of US $250, you will need to provide for most of your meals and all of your transport costs to the WBG, IMF and IDB headquarters in DC each day.
+Only on some days will Breakfast or lunch be provided – you will be notified in advance when this is to happen.
+Candidates from other parts of the US or from abroad will need to arrange and pay for all boarding and lodging expenses in addition to the ones mentioned above.